rpm-software-management/dnf/doc/api_base.rst

     Setup the package sack.
 If `load_system_repo` is ``True``, load information about packages in the local RPMDB into the sack.
 Else no package is considered installed during dependency solving.
 If `load_available_repos` is ``True``, load information about packages from the available repositories into the sack.

     This operation can take a long time.
-Adding repositories or changing repositories' configuration does not affect the information within the sack until :meth:`activate_sack` has been called.
+Adding repositories or changing repositories' configuration does not affect the information within the sack until :meth:`fill_sack` has been called.

   .. method:: do_transaction([display])